Let’s practice our English pronunciation with some of my favourite challenging tongue twisters!

-And you are more than welcome to record yourself and reply to my Instagram reel (if I upload one…) or send me a voice recording through Spotify or Anchor!!
+You are more than welcome to record yourself and reply to my Instagram reel (if I upload one…) or send me a voice recording!

 You know New York, you need New York, you know you need unique New York